Mullvad vs Proton VPN: which one should you choose in 2026?

 What is the difference between Mullvad and Proton VPN?

-If we had to choose only one main difference between Mullvad and Proton VPN, it would be flexibility.
+The main difference between Mullvad and Proton VPN is flexibility.
 It makes Proton VPN more appealing to general users, while Mullvad remains a niche choice for privacy-first individuals.

 Mullvad doesn’t require an email address to set up your account, allowing for more anonymity.
 Proton VPN, on the other hand, is better for streaming and torrenting, with faster speeds and twice as many servers.
 It also has live chat support, while Mullvad only offers help through email.